NHMRC Ideas Grants success

 Should you be eating that?
 Food-derived bacteria and their role in treating disease

-Dr Sam Forster
+Dr Samuel Forster

 Preliminary data suggests that the average Australian adult consumes more than 10 million bacteria per day in their diet.
 Clinical application of medicines based on the microbes that exist as part of microbiomes are now a reality.
 Despite rapid advances, more understanding of how bacteria are transmitted and recolonise after disruption is essential.
 This project seeks to understand these relationships, and how they can be exploited to develop the next generations of microbiome based medicine.